bjohnso5/hue-hacking-npm/README.md

 });
 ```

-4. __Optional:__ If you have more than 3 bulbs (the number included in the Hue starter kit), call the setNumberOfLamps() function, passing in the total number of lamps available, prior to using the lamp control functions.

-For the best introduction to instantiating / using this module, please see the hue-node.spec.ts file.
+For the best introduction to using this module, please see the `hue-node.spec.ts` file.

 &copy; 2013 Bryan Johnson; Licensed MIT.